Search Results :

 How to configure it?

-This feature allows you to whitelist your REST APIs so these can be accessed directly without any authentication.
-Hence all these whitelisted REST APIs are publicly available.
+This feature allows you to designate certain REST APIs as whitelisted, permitting them to be accessed directly without the need for authentication.
+Consequently, all these whitelisted REST APIs become publicly accessible.

 How to configure it?

-This feature is available with the Basic Authentication method in which by default the token is encrypted using Base64 encoding technique but with the advanced feature, the token can be encrypted with highly secure HMAC encryption which is
+This feature is offered within the Basic Authentication method, where the token is typically encrypted using Base64 encoding by default.
+However, with the advanced option, the token can be encrypted using the highly secure HMAC encryption method, which ensures a very high level of security.

 Mail us on oauthsupport@xecurify.com for quick guidance(via email/meeting) on your requirement and our team will help you to select the best suitable solution/plan as per your requirement.